 Why does the Kill-A-Watt Challenge only address electricity consumption?

 We chose electricity because students in residence halls have substantial control over their personal and collective electricity use and have less control over heat consumption, as in some buildings students have thermostats, while in others they do not.
 Students who suffer from heating problems should describe problems to Residential Life or Physical Plant.
 Opening windows to cool an overheated space increases fossil fuel consumption.

 Where does the electricity consumed by Champlain College come from?

 Champlain College purchases our electricity from Burlington Electric Department (BED), which recently achieved 100% renewable energy sources.
 One of the major sources is the McNeil Generation Station, located in the Intervale, and is a large-scale biomass facility.
 Detailed information about the various sources of power can be found on BED's website.
 However, just because our electricity is 100% renewable, it does not mean that we can use as much as we want!
 There are still environmental and social implications for our electricity consumption, so please use it wisely.

 What are the environmental consequences of electricity consumption?

 The economic and environmental costs of consuming electricity vary by region depending on the technology and fuel source used to generate that electricity.
-You can learn more about the impacts of various electricity generating sources at Power Scorecard.
+You can learn more about the impacts of various electricity generating sources at the US Energy Information Administration.